expo/spawn-async/README.md

 # spawn-async

-Node's `child_process.spawn` as an async function that returns a promise.
+A cross-platform version of Node's `child_process.spawn` as an async function that returns a promise.

 ## Usage:
 ```js